echedev/uic-flutter/README.md

 - `ProgressUic` - Wrapper of **ProgressIndicator** with additional text.

 ####  Widgets:
+- [ActionButton](#actionbutton) - Wrapper of Material button, that manages a state of an action which is performed on the button click, and shows progress while the action is performed.
 - [Deck](#deck) - Shows stacked cards, that can be expanded and collapsed.
 - [InlineTextField](#inlinetextfield) - Text view with ability to inline edit its content.
 - [StepIndicator](#stepindicator) - Simple, but customizable step/page indicator.